CarlosBravo00/MexicoForWorld/README.md

 - Ensure that you have a compatible version of Node.js installed on your machine.
 - Make sure to configure any environment variables or settings required by the project.
 Refer to the project's documentation or configuration files for more information.

 Thank you for using my React project!
 If you have any questions or need further assistance, feel free to contact me.

 # Creators

 Carlos Bravo
 Marcos Frechh
+Luis Ignacio